AnanyaPolymer/AnanyaPolymer/README.md

 - 👋 Hi, I’m Ananya Mondal.
-- 💻 I’m interested in computational modeling of biological processes.
 - ⚛️ I'm a PhD student in physics at the University of Houston.
+- 🧬 I’m interested in computational modeling of biological processes.
+- 💻 I have mostly used C++, Mathematica, Python, OpenMM for teh projects listed here.
 - 🌱 I'm currently learning machine learning algorithms.

 <!---